Romonaga/rpiLightSystem/README.md

             1. sudo apt install build-essential gcc make cmake cmake-gui cmake-curses-gui libssl-dev doxygen graphviz
         2. Now we can run make
         3. sudo make install
     3. This next one is not so forward, however the README.md does explain very well how to build this.
-        1. sudo apt-get install libcppunit-dev
-        2. cmake -Bbuild -H. -DPAHO_BUILD_DOCUMENTATION=TRUE -DPAHO_BUILD_SAMPLES=TRUE
+        1. cmake -Bbuild -H. -DPAHO_BUILD_DOCUMENTATION=TRUE -DPAHO_BUILD_SAMPLES=TRUE
-        3. $ sudo cmake --build build/ --target install
+        2. $ sudo cmake --build build/ --target install
-        4. $ sudo ldconfig
+        3. $ sudo ldconfig
  8. Time to build the projects MQTT wrapper.
     1. clone or download the MQTTMessageBus from this repo
         1. qmake .